meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 Which allows us to watch a __contract__ that is already __in use__ on the chain.
 So we can use this contract without uploading it again and creating a new version of this contract.
 For this to work we'll need the address and the abi from the in-use contract to be able to watch it.
-The abi can be found in remix in the contract section on the rightside under the contract.
+The abi can be found in remix in the contract section on the right side under the contract.
 There we can select "Contract details (bytecode, interface etc.)".
 And under the interface section we can get the abi.